 Sadie authored the popular cookbooks Recipes and Party Plans (1958) and the expanded edition Recipes, Party Plans, and Garnishes (1970), which served as the Nashville homemaker’s definitive guide to stylish entertaining and dining.
-The late food editor of the Nashville Banner, Berni Arnold, described Sadie as “the Julia Child of Nashville,” and we think her attention to detail is reminiscent of an early Martha Stewart.
+The late Berni Arnold, food editor of the Nashville Banner, described Sadie as “the Julia Child of Nashville.”
+Sadie’s attention to detail is reminiscent of an early Martha Stewart.

-The recipes are not difficult, but the presentation is always attention-grabbing, whimsical and precise.
+The recipes are not difficult, but the presentation is always attention-grabbing, whimsical, and precise.
 Let’s just say that to recreate this cuisine, you’ll need a large selection of molds in every shape.
-(And when they suddenly appear in a booth at Porter Flea, you’ll know the cookbook to hunt down.)
+(And when they suddenly appear in a booth at your area vintage flea market, you’ll know the cookbook to hunt down.)

-“Lady-appropriate” chicken recipes are in abundance.
+“Lady-appropriate” chicken recipes are in abundance, thankfully.
 Our Cheekwood summer picnic menu included chicken salad, of course, but we pulled the salad into the 21st century by dressing chilled poached chicken chunks with a modern verde mayo, our take on Italian salsa verde that replaces the olive oil with mayonnaise.
-If you have a garden full of fresh herbs, here is a fun way to put them to use.
+If you have a garden full of fresh herbs, put them to work in your verde experiments.
 The sauce has a tangy bite thanks to lemon zest and capers and deep umami from a single anchovy and garlic clove.
 You can add celery or diced red or yellow bell pepper, but skip the fruit this time.

 We’ll be whipping up verde mayo all summer to serve on Tennessee tomato sandwiches and artfully dollop on sliced tomato salads.
 Of course, serve the verde chicken salad in tomato cups.
 We’re sure Sadie would approve.

 Combine all the ingredients in a food processor.
 Pulse until evenly chopped and well blended.
-Add more mayonnaise for a thinner, more mild style.
+Add more mayonnaise for a thinner, more mild style of verde.